by Texas Homesteader ~

 In the meantime I’ll make my lime juice & zest.
 I always have a whole lemon and a whole lime in my freezer to use in cooking.
 (It’s my Zero-Waste Citrus Tip, y’all)

-Now I’ll sample a few grains of rice.
+I’ll sample a few grains of rice to make sure it’s cooked to my liking.
 Is it firmly soft but not crunchy nor mushy?
 Yep!

 It’s so good, and so easy.
 Plus it assures that I can utilize that fresh cilantro from the garden too.